 If you are wondering how do I find files that are not showing on your SD card, don’t worry.
 First, try to fix the SD card empty error using an inbuilt Windows utility called Command prompt.

-- Run Check Disk tool in File Explorer
+- Run the Check Disk tool in File Explorer

-- Firstly, open File Explorer, and then locate your SD card and make a right-click.
+- Firstly, open File Explorer, and then locate your SD card, and make right-click.
 Now, go to “Properties” > “Tools” > “Check”.

 - Automatically fix file system errors

 - Scan for SD card and attempt recovery of SD card with bad sectors.